All Episodes

 So here are the policies of apparently Hitler.

-They require married not they, which would require married couples to share last name.
+They require married, not they, which would require married couples to share last name.

 Yeah.

-Not not a joke segment.
+Not a joke segment.

-Male only imperial succession.
+Male-only imperial succession.

 How is that?

-That's not like that like drastic.
+That's not like that drastic.

 What does that mean?